Working with Children of Separated Parents

 In general, we want to work and communicate with all the key people in a child's life wherever possible.
 Most of the time this leads to greater benefits and change for a child.

-Therefore we have a policy which states that unless a court order specifically states otherwise, we will not withhold information about a child's appointments or treatment (except confidential information irrelevant to a child's treatment) from either parent unless we believe it is in the best interests of the child to do so.
+Therefore we have a policy which states that unless a court order specifically states otherwise, we will not withhold information about a child's appointments or treatment (except confidential information irrelevant to a child's treatment) from either parent if the treating clinician believes it is in the best interests of the child for the parent/s to be provided with this information.

 Please note that this is a recent policy change.
 Previously, we required consent from the presenting parent to speak with the "non-presenting" parent.
 We have changed our policy following a change in how laws and ethical guidelines have been interpreted in Australia and as guided by the Australian Psychological Society.